github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% data reusables.enterprise-accounts.actions-tab %}
 {% data reusables.enterprise-accounts.actions-runners-tab %}
 {% data reusables.actions.add-larger-runner %}
+1. To allow organizations to access your larger runners, you specify the list of organizations that can use it.
+For more information, see [Managing access to your runners](#managing-access-to-your-runners).

 ## Adding a larger runner to an organization